IDA-TUBS/MCC/README.md

 		  <service name="bar"> <function name="FOOBAR" /> </service>
       </requires>

-* We currently assume, that function and the corresponding service dependencies have the same direction.
+* (obsolete?)
+We currently assume, that function and the corresponding service dependencies have the same direction.
 From the modelling perspective there is no particular reason for this.
 However, specifying such cases can reduce readability significantly.
 We should evaluate this on an example which included the `report_rom` component.
 We could, for